brianmugweru/backend-task/README.md

         ```
     - That authenticates you and you are good to continue

-    - To create a json patch, send in the object you need to patch alongside the patch object/array necessary as the request object
+    - To create a json patch, send in the object you need to patch alongside the patch object/array necessary as the request object to the route /json-patch as post
     - Example for an object includes
     ```
     {